Volkswagen Tiguan SUV - Interior & comfort

 The Tiguan’s infotainment screen is mounted high on the dashboard, which makes it easy to read, and the display and graphics were upgraded as part of the 2020 update.
 Screens measure up to 9.2 inches in size, and voice controls have also been improved.
 The climate controls have also been changed for touch-sensitive switches but some may feel the old dials were easier to use.
 The USB socket is located at the bottom of the centre console, which might prove tricky if you’re trying to connect something in the dark.

-For the facelift, trim levels changed again to include an entry-level version, Life, Elegance and R-Line.
-Standard equipment includes LED headlights and a new steering wheel, while Life brings 17-inch alloy wheels, adaptive cruise control, roof rails and climate control.
+For the facelift, trim levels changed to match the Golf, with an entry-level version (now discontinued) followed by Life, Active, Elegance and R-Line.
+Standard equipment includes LED headlights and a new steering wheel, while Life brings 18-inch alloy wheels, adaptive cruise control, roof rails and climate control.
+Active gets unique badging and alloy wheels, ambient lighting, a powered tailgate and keyless entry.
 The Elegance and R-Line trims add Matrix LED headlights, digital instruments, a heated steering wheel and the top infotainment setup.

 All Tiguan models come with airbags all round, ISOFIX child-seat fixings and lane-keeping assistance.